dan815/galaxy-explorer/README.md

 pip install time,
 pip install random,
 pip install argparse
-2. Generate Map by running the 3 scripts in 'galaxy-explorer\MapCreators' folder
+2. Generate map by running the 3 scripts in 'galaxy-explorer\MapCreators' folder
 3. Run game by executing refactorGameTest.py

 #Game Controls

-W,A,S,D - To move
+W,A,S,D - To move,
-Z - To enter/exit through a door
+Z - To enter/exit through a door,
-Z - Picks up item
+Z - Picks up item,
-i,k - opens inventory and skills
+i,k - opens inventory and skills,
+Q,E,R,F - Skills,
-Feature to click on inventory and skills and drag into action bar Q,E,R,F - Skills
+**Additional features to click on inventory and skills and drag into action bar,